Table of contents

-If, like me, you love New York, or if you’re planning a trip there, you should know that a trip to the Big Apple can’t be improvised.
-Especially when it comes to shopping.
-Always lively and bustling, New York is brimming with stores, big-name brands and downright hypnotic illuminated signs, ready to do anything to seduce you.
+If, like me, you love New York, or if you’re planning a trip there, you should know that a trip to the Big Apple can’t be improvised — especially when it comes to shopping.
+Always lively and full of surprises, New York is brimming with stores, big-name brands and hypnotic illuminated signs ready to tempt you at every corner.

 Oculus Shopping Center